HOW IMPORTANT IS THE GUT MICROBIOME?

 Commercially Raised Beef

 Many people think, “I haven’t had an antibiotic for years, so I am OK.”
 Right?
 Well…

 If you eat commercially raised meats like beef, chicken, pork and use dairy products, you are getting a continuous dose of antibiotics every time you eat these foods.

-80% of all antibiotics manufactured in the US go into commercially raised meats and dairy.
+In fact, 80% of all antibiotics manufactured in the US go into commercially raised meats and dairy.

 This means that these beneficial “good” bacteria are continually exposed to antibiotics.
-They continuously challenged to maintain levels that are required to support a strong immune system and maintain good health.
+They are continuously challenged to maintain levels that are required to support a strong immune system and maintain good health.

 Interestingly, natural casings to make sausage are derived from the GI tract of livestock.
 The GI tracts of US livestock can often lack integrity because US cattle (like many of us) suffer from “Leaky Gut.”
 The casings cannot be used for sausage.
 Often casings must be imported from Argentina or New Zealand where cattle are more organically raised, and antibiotics are not used.